igabriel85/DICE-Monitoring/src/README.md

 Generates and applies the new configuration options of the ES Core components.

 **NOTE**: If configuration is unchanged ES Core will not be restarted!
+It is possible to deploy the monitoring platform on different hosts than elasticsearch.